 Sui’s scalability is not limited to transaction processing.
 Storage is also low-cost and horizontally scalable.
 This enables developers to define complex assets with rich attributes that live directly on-chain instead of introducing layers of indirection into off-chain storage to save on gas fees.
 Moving attributes on-chain unlocks the ability to implement application logic that uses these attributes in smart contracts, increasing composability and transparency for applications.

-Rich on-chain assets will enable new applications and economies based on utility without relying solely on artificial scarcity.
+Rich on-chain assets enable new applications and economies based on utility without relying solely on artificial scarcity.
 Developers can implement dynamic NFTs that can be upgraded, bundled, and grouped in an application-specific manner, such as changes in avatars and customizable items based on gameplay.
 This capability delivers stronger in-game economies as NFT behavior gets fully reflected on-chain, making NFTs more valuable and delivering more engaging feedback loops.

 Better user experience for web3 apps